nealey/homepage/content/blog/2025/06-22-big-gap.md

 ---
 title: Why there's a big gap in my blog
-date: 2021-01-01
+date: 2025-06-22
 ---

-(I'm actually writing this on 22 Jun, 2025.)

-The reason there's a big gap between 2015 and 2021 is because of the rise of social media.
+The reason there's a big gap in my blog between 2015 and 2021 is because of the rise of social media.
 All these neat new things popped up that lured me away from writing my clunky old blog:
 I think Google+ was a big part of this.
 It was so easy to make quick posts,